UNSW's Teaching Commons

 Book the Teaching Commons

-Curriculum Transformation series: Tuesdays, Wednesdays and Thursdays
+Curriculum Transformation series: Tuesdays to Thursdays

-Educational activities unrelated to Curriculum Transformation: Mondays and Fridays
+Educational activities unrelated to Curriculum Transformation: Mondays and Fridays (and out of hours)

 1. 📅 Create an MS Teams-enabled meeting calendar invite (via Outlook) and add 'Kens F12 Gnd Commons Dalton Meeting Room' as the location.